-This came about through our recent affiliation with Cycling Tasmania (and thus access to Cycling Australia's "Silver Ride" package).
+This came about through our recent affiliation with Cycling Tasmania (and thus access to Cycling Australia's "Recreational" package).
 This affiliation allows us to provide you with many benefits and a bigger voice for cycling, while T-Bug can still operate independently and do the things we want to do.

-Membership with Silver Ride insurance costs slightly more, but you are covered 24/7.
+Membership with Recreational insurance costs slightly more, but you are covered 24/7.
 See the Cycling Australia Summary of Insurance Cover 2012/13.
 If you want to see the detailed policy wordings, see the Personal Accident Insurance Details and the Public Liability Insurance Details.